 The program is open to teachers of all subjects and is highly recommended for History/Social Studies, Latin American Studies, French, and English Language Arts educators.
 Priority will be given to teachers from North Carolina and the Southeast U.S., particularly from rural areas, and/or Title 1 schools.

 The Haiti Teacher Fellows Program consists of:

-- Five Synchronous Virtual Professional Development Workshops (four required)
+- Six Synchronous Virtual Professional Development Workshops (five required)